pentesteracademy/voipshark/README.md

 1. Copy the "plugins" directory to Wireshark personal plugins directory.
 2. Start wireshark. :)

-One can get the location of wireshark plugins directory by checking `Help > About Wireshark > Folders`
+One can get the location of wireshark plugins directory by checking `Help > About Wireshark > Folders` (highlighted in yellow)

 ![](https://user-images.githubusercontent.com/743886/43845711-72426d36-9ae1-11e8-9945-0bbe8e078e2a.png)